-- In the coming months, the PEM team will be dedicate considerable time to summarize the accomplishments of the PEM Pooled Fund Proje, TPF-5(368) project as we prepare the final report.
-The project concludes at the end of this year. - Ongoing discussion with state and industry will help us to develop interest in a future TPF initiative that will continue to support for PEM implementation and further work in the area to improve paving processes beyond the mix and further enhance concrete pavement performance.
+- In the coming months, the PEM team will continue to focus considerable time on completing a summary report of the accomplishments of the PEM Pooled Fund Project, TPF-5(368) This project concludes at the end of this year.
+We hope to schedule a TAC meeting in December for the purpose of presenting and discussing the report and it's conclusions. - Ongoing discussion with state and industry will help us to develop interest in a future TPF initiative that will continue to support for PEM implementation and further work in the area to improve paving processes beyond the mix and further enhance concrete pavement performance.
 (SPEC) in today's environment. - Snyder and Associates will be contacting state agencies that have completed additional PEM shadow testing to obtain test data.
 The data will be added to the PEM database and reviewed for general trends and test performance.
-The research team will synthesize the information with the intention of including it in the final report. - Provide general outreach and assistance to SHAs and industry as requested/needed. - Encourage SHAs to consider additional shadow testing for upcoming projects and share test data with the research team. - Further discussion about of developing model PEM construction specifications in cooperation with FHWA, SHAs and Industry. - Develop and present a webinar on SAM testing to include the latest test updates.
+The research team will synthesize the information in the form of data plots with an accompanying narrative, adding this to the final report. - Provide general outreach and assistance to SHAs and industry as requested/needed. - Encourage SHAs to consider additional shadow testing for upcoming projects and share test data with the research team. - A proposal for the development of a model PEM construction specification in cooperation with FHWA, SHAs and Industry will be included in the workplan for year 4 of the FHWA cooperative agreement. - Develop and present a webinar on SAM testing to include the latest test updates.